Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nabassu (MPMM).md

     \ the numbers rolled.
 For every 4 Hit Dice the nabassu gains in this way, its\
     \ attacks deal an extra 3 (dice: 1d6|avg (1d6)) damage on a hit.
 The nabassu\
     \ retains these benefits for 6 days.
 A creature devoured by a nabassu can be restored\
-    \ to life only by a [[/5.
-Mechanics/Spells/Wish.md|wish]] spell."
+    \ to life only by a [[5.
+Mechanics\Spells\Wish.md|wish]] spell."
   "name": "Devour Soul"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The nabassu has advantage on saving throws against spells and other magical\
+- "desc": "The nabassu has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The nabassu makes one Bite attack and one Claw attack, and it uses Soul-Stealing\
+- "desc": "The nabassu makes one Bite attack and one Claw attack, and it uses Soul-Stealing\
     \ Gaze."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+11 (+11 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+11 (+11 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 5d12 + 6|avg (5d12 + 6) necrotic damage."
+    \ Hit: 38 (dice: 5d12 + 6|avg (5d12 + 6)) necrotic damage."
   "name": "Bite"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+11 (+11 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+11 (+11 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 4d10 + 6|avg (4d10 + 6) force damage."
+    \ Hit: 28 (dice: 4d10 + 6|avg (4d10 + 6)) force damage."
   "name": "Claw"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The nabassu targets one creature it can see within 30 feet of it.
+- "desc": "The nabassu targets one creature it can see within 30 feet of it.
 If the\
     \ target isn't a Construct or an Undead, it must succeed on a DC 16 Charisma saving\
-    \ throw or take dice: 2d12|avg (2d12) necrotic damage.
-The target's hit point\
+    \ throw or take 13 (dice: 2d12|avg (2d12)) necrotic damage.
+The target's hit\
-    \ maximum is reduced by an amount equal to the necrotic damage dealt, and the\
+    \ point maximum is reduced by an amount equal to the necrotic damage dealt, and\
-    \ nabassu regains hit points equal to half that amount.
-This reduction lasts until\
+    \ the nabassu regains hit points equal to half that amount.
+This reduction lasts\
-    \ the target finishes a short or long rest.
-The target dies if its hit point maximum\
+    \ until the target finishes a short or long rest.
+The target dies if its hit point\
-    \ is reduced to 0, and if the target is a Humanoid, it immediately rises as a\
+    \ maximum is reduced to 0, and if the target is a Humanoid, it immediately rises\
-    \ [[/5.
-Mechanics/Bestiary/Undead/Ghoul.md|ghoul]] under the nabassu's control."
+    \ as a [[5.
+Mechanics\Bestiary\Undead\Ghoul.md|ghoul]] under the nabassu's control."
   "name": "Soul-Stealing Gaze"
 "source":
 - "MPMM"
 - "MTF"
-"image": "/compendium/bestiary/fiend/token/nabassu.png"
+"image": "compendium/bestiary/fiend/token/nabassu.png"
 ```
 ^statblock